 Financial stability and security

 To ensure financial stability, the Act created the Financial Stability Oversight Council (FSOC) and the Orderly Liquidation Authority.
-They keep a strict vigil on the financial stability of major financial firms, which are very big, and whose failure can damage the US economy seriously.
+They keep a strict vigil on the financial stability of major financial firms, which are very big, whose failure can seriously damage the US economy.
 The Volcker Rule also came into existence under which financial institutions can make investments with restrictions.
 They have to separate their investment and commercial functions.
-Also, they cannot invest or own a proprietary trading operation or a hedge fund for profit.
+Also, they cannot invest in or own a proprietary trading operation or a hedge fund for profit.

 The Act also set up an SEC Office of Credit Ratings.12 Credit rating agencies contributed to the financial crisis by giving false and favorable ratings.
 Moreover, such ratings misled the public into wrong investments.
 Hence this office came into existence.
 It ensures that rating agencies do their work honestly and diligently and give proper ratings to the entities.